3 Ways to Increase Bat Speed

-Working with a hitting coach and watching swing videos can help you become a student of the game and work to improve your swing.
+Working within a baseball training program with a hitting coach and watching swing videos can help you become a student of the game and work to improve your swing.
 Using a radar gun to measure your exit speed can help you track progress.

 Especially when making adjustments to your swing, drills using a quality batting tee like the Tanner Pro will pay huge dividends.
 Hitting a stationary ball allows you to focus more on your mechanics and less on hitting a high-speed pitch.

-There's a balance between going full vegan-Paleo-weighing-every-meal and eating fast food daily, but no one expects an amateur athlete to eat (or even have the financial resources) like an MLB star.
+There's a balance between going full vegan-Paleo-weighing-every-meal and eating fast food daily, but no one expects an amateur athlete to eat (or even have the financial resources) like a professional star.

-In high school we should be building good habits in preparation for the next phase of the game - where performance standards are quite simply harder to achieve and players of various shapes, sizes and abilility should look for any advantage they can.
+In high school, we should be building good habits in preparation for the next phase of the game - where performance standards are quite simply harder to achieve and players of various shapes, sizes and ability should look for any advantage they can.

 To swing hard, eat smart.

-Every player can benefit from more batspeed and exit velocity, even those who aren’t necessarily power hitters.
+Every ball player can benefit from more bat speed and exit velocity, even those who aren't necessarily power hitters.

 Use these strategies and form great habits that can help you continue hitting the ball harder every season.